drmattprior/drmattprior.github.io/_pages/about.md

 - IVF (In Vitro Fertilisation) and fertility preservation
 - Male and female fertility assessments
 - Treatment for recurrent miscarriage
-- NHS gynaecology services at the RVI and Tyneside Surgical Services
+- NHS gynaecology services at the RVI
 - Private consultations for fertility advice and second opinions

 ## Why Choose Me?